sergisproject/sergis-author/README.md

 - For preview, submit a POST to the server with the JSON (instead of in the URL), and then the server just throws it in a JS variable that the local.js backend can find.
-- When we make a new prompt ("Add Prompt"), scroll to it and open it ("click" on it).
-- Whenever a property (like Title or Map) is updated, it needs to be updated in the "short" version too.
 - Replace "Prompt Index" with just "Prompt", which consists of a 1-based prompt number and its title.
 - arcgis:clearGraphics doesn't show up the same as the others in the "Actions" column
 - Add ability to buffer geodata in layers